stevenjparkes/Steven/README.md

 # Steven J Parkes
 My Personal Repository

-This repository is fot the learning of GitHub
+This repository is for the learning of GitHub